Extended Learning Program

 All students entering 4th through 8th grades are universally screened for potential placement in the Extended Learning Program.
 The following academic data are analyzed:

 - Terra Nova scores in the areas of Vocabulary and Reading: The Terra Nova is a nationally-normed criterion referenced test; scores reflect the child’s local percentile, that is, the child in comparison to his/her Northbrook 27 grade-level peers.

 - STAR Reading scores: STAR is also a nationally-normed criterion referenced test which is aligned to the Illinois Learning Standards.

 - The Aptitude score from the Test of Cognitive Skills, administered during the Terra Nova testing.
 It measures a student’s readiness for learning and is not necessarily commensurate with an IQ score.

-Beginning in 2020, any student who qualifies for testing based on the screening matrix can be evaluated by a school psychologist a maximum of two times.
+Beginning in 2020, any student who qualifies for testing based on the screening matrix can be evaluated by a school psychologist a maximum of two times (at least one year apart).
 In addition, a student who earns a statistically established target score may be placed in ELP without further evaluation.
 For students entering 6th, 7th, and 8th grades, evaluation is based on the present grade level data.
 The decision is supported by an analysis of trend data for District 27 ELP students.

 Northbrook School District 27 believes in the practice of differentiation for all students.
 Differentiation is an instructional philosophy and practice that includes modifying the product, the process, the content, and the learning environment based upon student interest, student readiness, and individual student needs.